 Price and rivals

-Standard kit across all cars includes N-specific body styling, a leather steering wheel and gearknob, sports seats, CarPlay and Android Auto integration, navigation and switchable driving modes.
-The Performance gets Alcantara and leather-trimmed, electrically adjustable versions of those sports seats, plus a series of mechanical changes – an electronically controlled limited-slip diff, 19-inch alloy wheels with Pirelli P Zero tyres, bigger brakes and an active exhaust.
+Standard kit across both models includes N-specific body styling, a leather steering wheel and gearknob, and Apple CarPlay and Android Auto integrated into the new, larger navigation and infotainment screen.
+Both the standard sports seats and optional buckets are trimmed in Alcantara and leather, electrically adjustable and heated.
+From a hardware perspective, there’s also an electronically controlled limited-slip differential, new forged 19-inch alloy wheels with Pirelli P Zero tyres, bigger brakes, an active exhaust and adaptive dampers.